Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Poisson Distribution

-The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly useful for modeling rare events, such as the number of organ transplants per day.
-The key parameter is the mean (λ), which represents the average number of occurrences in the interval.
+The Poisson distribution is used to model the number of events occurring within a fixed interval of time or space, given a known average rate of occurrence.
+It is particularly applicable for rare events, such as organ transplants, where the events are independent.
+The mean of the distribution represents the average number of occurrences, making it suitable for calculating probabilities in this context.

+The binomial distribution describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+It is defined by two parameters: the number of trials and the probability of success.
+This distribution is relevant when assessing the likelihood of a certain number of successes, such as the number of organ transplants performed in a day, given a specific probability.

 Recommended video: